 “What’s more important: Quality music, or Quantity?”

-I already know what the answer is for majority of you reading this.
+I already know what the answer is for the majority of music creators reading this.
 But, The truth is, It depends.
 It depends on ‘who’ we’re asking: Writer, fellow producer, relative…..(insert type of client).
-Lot’s of variables here.
+There are a lot of variables to consider.

-Give a bum a McDonald’s happy meal.
-I’m sure he/she would be thankful, wont have many complaints (if any).
-Although, there are some high class bums out there.
+Give a homeless person a McDonald’s happy meal and I’m sure he/she would be thankful, won’t have many complaints (if any).
+Although, there are some high-class homeless individuals out there.

 “Greg That’s not even on the same level or playing field as music or anything related to art”

-– Just bare with me for a moment.
+– Just bear with me for a moment.